 Best known for its spectacular complex of temples around Angkor Wat, Cambodia’s premier tourism destination Siem Reap has an art and culture scene to be reckoned with, and one that’s ever on the rise.

-While just a few years back concern were rife at the speed with which the city’s galleries were shutting their doors, these days our tiny little temple town is thankfully once again home to a wealth of visit-worthy collections of art.
-These are some of our favourite Siem Reap art galleries.
+While just a few years back concerns were rife at the speed with which the city’s galleries were shutting their doors, these days our tiny little temple town is thankfully once again home to a wealth of visit-worthy collections of art.
+Indeed, some of the best collectables in the region – and some of the most innovative community art initiatives – are being incubated by the new crop of amazing galleries.
+These are some of our favourite Siem Reap art galleries, we do hope you’ll visit them while you’re here and support the incredible work they’re doing to sprout a modern art culture from the ashes of the Khmer Rouge regime.

 American photographer John McDermott has been visiting Siem Reap since the mid-1990s, originally attracted by a total solar eclipse that we wanted to see occur over Angkor Wat, and has travelled extensively in Southeast Asia while producing work on ancient temples and cultural heritage sites.